Page Navigation Menu, Header and Footers.

 On completion, ensure the changes are saved.
 WordPress will confirm that the site has been updated.

-Hence in the edit view, a design based on a three columns approach will appear as:
+Hence, in the edit view, a design based on a three-column approach will appear as:

 The footer seen by a site visitor will be: